OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Training and Fine-tuning Vision Language Models

 To enable the general visual-language model to generate CAD code, we fine-tuned it using the LoRA\cite{hu2021lora} method on the pre-trained OpenELM-CLIP, OpenELM-SigLIP, Gemma-SigLIP and Phi-2-SigLIP models.
 LoRA stands for Low-Rank Adaptation of Large Language Models.
 In the field of natural language processing (NLP), there is a common paradigm that involves large-scale pre-training on general domain data followed by adaptation to specific tasks or domains.
 However, as we pre-train larger models, fully fine-tuning all model parameters becomes less feasible due to computational costs.
 LoRA proposes a novel approach.
 Instead of full fine-tuning, LoRA freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture.
 This significantly reduces the number of trainable parameters for downstream tasks.

-We performed LoRA fine-tuning on the pre-trained OpenELM-CLIP~(0.55B) and OpenELM-SigLIP~(0.89B) models using an Nvidia GeForce GTX 1080 Ti (11 GB VRAM).
-The Rank and Alpha for LoRA were set to 128 and 256, respectively.
-The learning rate is $10^{-4}$.
-Training for one epoch with our 3D dataset took approximately 60 hours.
-Through fine-tuning, we obtained the OpenECAD 0.55B and 0.89B models.

-Similarly, we used 2 Nvidia GeForce RTX 4090 D (24 GB VRAM) to perform LoRA fine-tuning on the Gemma-SigLIP~(2.4B) and Phi-2-SigLIP~(3.1B) model.
-The Rank and Alpha for LoRA were set to 128 and 256, respectively.
-The learning rate is $10^{-4}$.
-Training for one epoch with our 3D dataset took approximately 14 hours.
-Through fine-tuning, we obtained the OpenECAD 2.4B and 3.1B models.

-We used an Nvidia GeForce RTX 4090 D (24 GB VRAM) to perform LoRA fine-tuning on the Phi-3 Vision~(4.2B) model.
-The LoRA rank and alpha were set to 256 and 512, respectively.
-The learning rate is $10^{-4}$.
-Training with our dataset for one epoch took approximately 20 hours.
-Through fine-tuning, we obtained OpenECAD 4.2B model.

 The specific development, training, and runtime environments are shown in the Table~\ref{tab:environment}.
+The loss function used was CrossEntropyLoss, and the training method was instruction fine-tuning.
+The learning rate was set to $10^{-4}$, and the learning rate scheduler type was cosine.
+The training of all OpenECAD models were conducted with a train batch size of 2 per device and gradient accumulation steps of 2.
+The Rank and Alpha for LoRA were set to 128 and 256.
+Besides using LLM to add comments to a small portion of OpenECAD datasets' codes for data augmentation, further data augmentation is of limited significance since the datasets are already sufficiently large for fine-tuning.

+We performed LoRA fine-tuning on the pre-trained OpenELM-CLIP~(0.55B), OpenELM-SigLIP~(0.89B) and Phi-2-SigLIP~(3.1B) models.
+The training was conducted on 2 Nvidia GeForce RTX 4090 GPUs.
+Under the environment described in Table~\ref{tab:environment}, fine-tuning on the pre-trained OpenELM-CLIP~(0.55B) and OpenELM-SigLIP~(0.89B) models with the OpenECAD 100k\_directout\_1k dataset took approximately 2 hours, fine-tuning on the pre-trained Phi-2-SigLIP~(3.1B) model with the OpenECAD 200k\_directout\_3k dataset took approximately 20 hours.

+Similarly, we used 2 Nvidia GeForce RTX 4080 Super GPUs as a single vGPU to perform LoRA fine-tuning on the Gemma-SigLIP~(2.4B) model.
+Under the environment described in Table~\ref{tab:environment}, fine-tuning on the pre-trained Gemma-SigLIP~(2.4B) model with the OpenECAD 150k\_directout\_2k dataset took approximately 30 hours

-The loss curves for the OpenECAD 0.55B, 0.89B, 2.4B, 3.2B and 4.2B models during training are illustrated in the Figure~\ref{fig:loss}.
-Due to the different batch sizes used during training, the loss curves are proportionally scaled.
-As shown, the models converge after a single round of fine-tuning.
+The loss curves of the first 1500 steps for the OpenECAD 0.55B, 0.89B, 2.4B, and 3.1B models during training are illustrated in Figure~\ref{fig:loss}.
+As shown, the models converge after the first 1500 steps of fine-tuning.